ucsd-cse29/fa25/src/index.md

 - **1** for submitting and/or getting work checked off that was done in lab

 If you miss lab, you can earn the third point by submitting work late, but cannot earn back the 3 points related to participation.
+You can miss 2 labs There is no way to make up a lab beyond this 1 point, even for illness, travel, or emergencies.
+Our preference would be to require all 9 labs for an A, and have some kind of excused absences.
+However, tracking excused absences doesn't really scale, so the “two for any reason” policy is how we handle it.
+You don't need to justify your missed labs.
+Contact the instructor if you'll miss more than 2 labs for unavoidable reasons.

 ### Lecture and Discussion Sessions